apflieger/grunt-csstree/README.md

 `css/acticles/edit/branch.gen.css` would import `menus.css`, `reset.css`, `templates.css` and `edit.css`.

 > This is a very convenient way to organise CSS.
-Note that the order of imports matters, CSS overriding becomes much more clear because only subdirectories can override.
+Note that the order of imports matters, CSS overriding becomes much clearer because only subdirectories can override.

 ## Usage